JazzCore/python-pdfkit/README.rst

     # Use False instead of output path to save pdf to a variable
     pdf = pdfkit.from_url('http://google.com', False)

 You can specify all wkhtmltopdf `options <http://wkhtmltopdf.org/usage/wkhtmltopdf.txt>`_.
 You can drop '--' in option name.
-If option without value, use *None, False* or *''* for dict value:
+If option without value, use *None, False* or *''* for dict value:.
+For repeatable options (incl. allow, cookies, custom-header, post, postfile, run-script, replace) you may use a list or a tuple.
+With option that need multiple values (e.g. --custom-header Authorization secret) we may use a 2-tuple.

 .. code-block:: python